 As with all other areas under the guardianship of the Quandamooka People, caring for country is a priority.
 QYAC will work closely with National Parks and Wildlife and Redland City Council to ensure the site is appropriately maintained and cared for.
 A Naree Budjong Djara National Park Management Plan is also being developed.

 In conjunction with the broader Economic Transition Strategy the Queensland Government, through the Department of Transport and Main Roads has developed a public transport study into infrastructure, services and connections on the island and to the neighbouring mainland which will assist in preparing Minjerribah for a larger number of visitors by reducing the need for individual cars and parking spaces on the island.

-A. Yes, in addition to a Cultural Heritage Management Plan for Mooloomba in 2008 and the recommendation in the Redland City Council’s Conservation Management Plan for the site’s possible enhancement of cultural heritage values through built works, further cultural heritage studies have been undertaken within the area and specifically on the old tennis court site.
-One cultural heritage study in 2015 identified the Mooloomba headlands area as a place of high cultural significance.
-In response ground penetrating radar works and a systematic sub-surface probing program were undertaken in 2018 which determined the site was suitable for building with no impact on cultural heritage.
+A. Yes.
+A Cultural Heritage Management Plan for Mulumba was developed in 2008 and the Redland City Council’s Conservation Management Plan recommended the site’s possible enhancement of cultural heritage values through built works.
+Further cultural heritage studies have been undertaken within the area and specifically on the old tennis court site.
+One cultural heritage study in 2015 identified the Mulumba headlands area as a place of high cultural significance.
+Ground penetrating radar works and a systematic sub-surface probing program were undertaken in 2018 which determined the site was suitable for building with no impact on cultural heritage.